intel-unesp-mcp/infieri2019-session1/README.md

 core of the Intel Xeon coprocessor.
 Take a look at the `helloflops1.c` code in `/home/traineeN/source-files/session1` (use `less`, as the file has over 90 lines).
-Line 72 of the code is related to an important compute capability of the Xeon Phi: the availability of fused multiply and add (FMA), a floating-point operation that computes the product of two numbers and adds that product to an accumulator register in one single instruction cycle.
-In principle, this code should approach the single precision peak performance of the Intel Xeon Phi coprocessor.
+Line 72 of the code is related to an important compute capability of the Xeon Phi™: the availability of fused multiply and add (FMA), a floating-point operation that computes the product of two numbers and adds that product to an accumulator register in one single instruction cycle.
+In principle, this code should approach the single precision peak performance of the Intel® Xeon Phi™ coprocessor.
 The idea behind this set of tests is to try to reach the peak performance of one single core, and then spread the computation to the remaining ones, in order to approach the maximum performance of the coprocessor.